gskorupa/cricket-hcms/documents/documentation/en/development/building.md

 sh build-image.sh .env
 ```

-The same script camn be used to build local (development version) image withou publishing it to the repository.
+The same script can be used to build local (development version) image without publishing it to the repository.

 ```shell
 sh build-image.sh dev.env